SE3D: Building a radiative transfer emulator to fit panchromatic resolved galaxy observations with 3D models of dust and stars: Methodology

 To train our emulator, we first create a library of toy model galaxies treated with dust radiative transfer.
 We randomly sample the parameters describing the toy models from the distributions specified in Table \ref{tab:param_library}.
 This yields a suite of 80,000 toy models, each with 15 random viewing angles ($\theta$).
 As alluded to in Section\ \ref{sec:toymodel}, our method of assigning dust to birth clouds implies that some sets of parameter values lead to situations where the total amount of dust in birth clouds exceeds the galaxy dust mass.
 In such cases, we flag the galaxy as unphysical and do not run SKIRT on them.
 We refer the reader to Appendix \ref{app:physical_unphysical} for more detail.

-The remaining 61,261 physical toy models are split into training (84\%), validation (8\%) and test (8\%) subsets.
+The remaining 61,261 physical toy models are split randomly into training (84\%), validation (8\%) and test (8\%) subsets, so as to ensure each subset contains representative samples.
 With 15 cameras per toy model, this yields 768,915 sets of SDs to train on.
+We note that the toy models are split based on the SKIRT runs rather than at the level of individual viewing angles.
+Therefore, there are no cases where the same toy model galaxy exists in multiple subsets with different viewing angles.
 We further note that SKIRT has the functionality to return the SEDs of stellar and dust emission separately, which we both store.